If you are about ready to hire a PR agency, read this ASAP.

 The best RFPs are concise, have specific deliverables, and include a budget.
 The best RFPs explain the business and what they want to achieve with a PR agency partnership.
-They also ask smart questions that help agencies understand if they are a good fit culturally.
+They also ask intelligent questions that help agencies understand if they are a good fit culturally.

 That aside, I’ve always wondered why the more complicated RFPs with aggressive timelines consistently get sent out on Friday afternoons before a holiday weekend.
 Why?
 If I were on the client side, I would have the decency and mindfulness to at least send it on Thursday at the latest.
 I should name names, but I won’t!